SSWConsulting/SSW.Rules.Content/rules/host-classic-asp-on-azure/rule.md

 ---
 type: rule
 tips: ""
-title: Do you know how to host classic ASP on Azure?
+title: Do you know how to host Classic ASP on Azure?
 seoDescription: This rule outlines the steps, considerations, and best practices for migrating your Classic ASP website to Azure, including using Azure App Service with Docker and Azure Virtual Machines